cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

         *   -   Now

-            -   In the add-on settings, marketplace owner can decide what restrictions he wants to apply to debtors: to block their admin panels, to hide their products from storefronts, or both.
+            -   The **Suspended** status was added.
+When a vendor becomes a debtor, his status in the list of vendors changes automatically.
+The marketplace owner can also set the status manually to apply restrictions to any vendor.

         *   -   What's better about it